Nomadic Civic Sculpture

 Since 2016, the Urbano Fellows and lead artist, Salvador Jiménez-Flores have designed and developed the Nomadic Civic Sculpture, an interactive and adaptable mobile sculpture used to explore themes of The Common and The Other.
 In each iteration, the project allowed the fellows to share stories, observations and research from one part of Boston to another.

-Nomadic Civic Sculpture 4.0 is a multi-media mural that captures the history, essence, and current struggles of Egleston Communities.
-The exterior walls of the sculpture illustrate a mural depicting concerns of gentrification and displacement.
-Inside, showcases personal anecdotes from community members through audio pieces and portraits.
-This overall piece will represent the seen and unseen aspects of Egleston.
+Nomadic Civic Sculpture 4.0 is a multi-media mural that encapsulates the history, essence, and current struggles of the Egleston community.
+The exterior walls of the sculpture illustrate a graffiti mural that was inspired by the local group of Hispanic youth artists known as the X-Men.
+The mural depicts an abstract map of Egleston as well as the concerns of rising gentrification and displacement.

-Nomadic Civic Sculpture 4.0 will introduce Egleston, it’s communities and pressing regional concerns, to other parts of Boston, as well as act as an opportunity to bring people from the neighborhood together.
-Bringing the Nomadic Civic Sculpture to various places around the city will ensure the voices of an often unheard community will be recognized by the larger Boston community.
+Nomadic Civic Sculpture 4.0 will introduce Egleston, it’s communities, and pressing regional concerns, to other parts of Boston as well as act as an opportunity to bring people from the neighborhood together.
+Bringing the Nomadic Civic Sculpture to various places around the city will ensure the voices of an unheard community will be recognized all across the city of Boston.

 Nomadic Civic Sculpture Interventions and Events